Paliak/PaliaksNotes/docs/Keeper/index.md

 ![Request Tracker login page](Assets/request_tracker_website.jpg)

-Since this seems to be a generic open source thing lets see if there are any known vulnerabilities for our version.
+Since this seems to be a generic open source thing let's see if there are any known vulnerabilities for our version.

 ![Request Tracker version info from the login page](Assets/request_tracker_version.jpg)

 Quite a few vulnerabilities but no obvious RCE vector.
-Lets run hydra and sql map in the background + vhost bust and google some more.
+Let's run hydra and sql map in the background + vhost bust and google some more.

 ```bash
 $ hydra -L /opt/SecLists/Usernames/top-usernames-shortlist.txt -P /opt/SecLists/Passwords/darkweb2017-top10000.txt "tickets.keeper.htb" http-post-form "/rt/NoAuth/Login.html:user=^USER^&pass=^PASS^:Your username or password is incorrect"